apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

     Yt = PREPROCESS_package.replace_value(Yt, 3.0, 1.0)
     Yt = PREPROCESS_package.replace_value(Yt, 4.0, 2.0)

-Step 2: load the algorithm
+Step 2: Load the algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 We use a neural network with 2 hidden layers, each consisting of 200 neurons.